pwana/datacleaning/README.md

 Using grepl commands, we can get those files with -mean() and -std() in the labels, and select them exclusively.

-### Lastly, we use aggregate to subset mean and std variables by the activity and subject IDs.
+Lastly, we use aggregate to subset mean and std variables by the activity and subject IDs.
+The file is written out as a tidy data file, HARtidy.txt.